-Each of the three levels of this course consists of 8 modules which are delivered online and can be viewed and replayed at any time.
+Each of the three levels of this course consists of eight modules which are delivered online and can be viewed and replayed at any time.
 All courses include:

 - Access to additional learning resources, reference materials and video lectures.

 - Reading list with references to peer-reviewed journal articles to keep up-to-date with developments in the field.

-- 12 months web-based support with the opportunity to ask the instructors questions while you implement your learning.
+- Web-based support with the opportunity to ask the instructors questions while you implement your learning.

-There is a three-week exam period at the end of each trimester.
-In order for you to pass the assessment and progress to the next course, you must complete the assessment within this period.
-Exam extensions of up to six months are available on a case by case basis if required.
+For the Professional and Advanced Certificates, there is a six-month exam period.
+In order to pass the assessment and progress to the next course, you must complete the assessment online.
+Exam extensions are available on a case by case basis.